Classes & Academic Resources

 Asynchronous is when an instructor does not require you to meet at the specific days and times stated in the class schedule.
 The instructor will give you a timeframe to complete assignments, but you manage when you set aside time to do this.

-Depending on the course, you might see M, ONL, LIV, ONL, BLN, HYB, CTA, FTD, or LEW in the column labeled Campus when you look at the schedule.
+Depending on the course, you might see M, BLN, LIV, HYB, ONL, SYN, FLX, CTA, FTD, or LEW in the column labeled Campus when you look at the schedule.
+For all classes, please check the class schedule for class meeting dates, days, times, and locations.

-FTD: Typically, these classes are offered on Fort Drum and to take these classes, students need to have an Army issued pass to access the installation.
-NOTE: For the Fall 2020 semester, these classes will be offered remotely.
+FTD: These classes are offered on Fort Drum and to take these classes students need to have an Army issued pass to access the installation.

 For in-person, on campus classes you will see the name of specific campus buildings/rooms such as CLC, Dulles, East Hall, ELC, Gregor, Guthrie, Jules, and McVean.
 For online, blended and hybrid classes you will see different language as described below.